markodayan/ts-postgres-boilerplate/README.md

 npm i -D @types/node @types/express
 ```

-Add this to the `tsconfig.json` file:
+Add this to the `tsconfig.json` file (make sure to also set `"experimentalDecorators"` to `true` and `"emitDecoratorMetadata"` to true, you will also need to set the `"target"` to `"es6"` else the decorator functionality will not work):

 ```json
 {